hippiehunter/dblbook/src/common/combined_comparisons.md

 # Combining Comparisons
-In the previous sections, we explored the fundamentals of relational comparisons, such as == and >, and delved into the essentials of control flow.
-Building on that foundation, this section, "Combining Comparisons" compares what life would be like with and without Boolean operators.
-Seeing the fully expanded long form explanation will hopefully make it easier for you to reason about complex logical expressions and also help you break down any overly complex expressions you encounter in your codebase.
+In the previous sections, we explored the fundamentals of relational comparisons, such as `==` and `>`, and delved into the essentials of control flow.
+Building on that foundation, this section, "Combining Comparisons," compares what life would be like with and without Boolean operators.
+Seeing the fully expanded long-form explanation will hopefully make it easier for you to reason about complex logical expressions and also help you break down any overly complex expressions you encounter in your codebase.

 ## Boolean operators